peteash10/art.peteashton.com/_posts/2014-06-02-Flatland-Selfies.md

 ---
 layout: post
 title: Flatland Selfies
-description: What do self-portraits look like in one dimension
+description: What do self-portraits look like in one dimension?
 permalink: /flatland-selfies/
 image: /assets/images/flatland-selfies_t.jpg
 duration: online